 To prove this, we will use similar objects as in the proof of Lemma \ref{cubic}.
 Let $F_C$ be a homogeneous equation of $C$.
 Let $E_m$ be the subspace of $\mathcal{F}_{m,2}$ of homogeneous forms vanishing on $C$ and let $H_m$ be a complement subspace of $E_m$ in $\mathcal{F}_{m,2}$, that is $ \mathcal{F}_{m,2}=E_m \oplus H_m. $ Let $\Gamma_m$ be the linear system $\Gamma_m:=\P (H_m)$.
 It is a linear system of curves of degree $m$ not containing $C$.
 From (\ref{dimgamma}) page \pageref{dimgamma}, we have

 Consequently, there exists an element $D$ of $\Gamma_m$ containing the points $P_1, \ldots ,$ $P_{3m-1}$.
 Moreover, the curve cannot avoid $P_{3m}$ since the $P_i$'s are minimally $m$--linked.
-There remains to prove that $D$ has no common component with $C$.
+It remains to prove that $D$ has no common component with $C$.

 \medbreak

 \textbf{If $\mathbf{C}$ is irreducible}, then it is obvious since the elements of $\Gamma_m$ do not contain $C$.

 \medbreak